morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 Docker is run on EB.
 It will create ECS cluster for us.

 A `Dockerrun.aws.json` file is an Elastic Beanstalk–specific JSON file that describes how to deploy a set of Docker containers as an Elastic Beanstalk application.

+2/28 -1

+## Lambda

+### Lambda - sources and use cases

+#### API Gateway and Application Load Balancer

+We can use either Api Gateway or Application Load Balancer in front of of Lambda function, they both give Lambda function HTTP/HTTPS interface,  but API Gateway can add more functionality like authentication, rate controls and security.

+#### CloudWatch event

+CloudWatch event is going to be the glue of all the devops operation we do.
+CloudWatch allows us to react any events of our infrastructure, then create a event and assign a Lambda function to it.
+CloudWatch event can also create a cron schedule to invoke Lambda function.

+#### CloudWatch Logs

+Using CloudWatch log subscription, the log will be analyzed at the real time.
+If the log matches the subscription filter, then invoke the Lambda function.

+#### CodeCommit

+React to the state changes of CodeCommit.
+For example, if someone commit code, we can invoke Lambda function to check if credentials are in the code.
+If yes, then send a SNS topic.

+#### DynamoDb

+React DynamoDB stream

+#### Kinesis, S3, SNS, SQS